JensRantil/jensrantil.github.io/content/posts/2025-04-12_work-charades.md

 +++
 date = 2025-04-12T23:10:35+02:00
-title = "Work Charades & Values"
-description = "When work becomes a forced charade, we risk losing our true selves." tags = [] slug = "work-charades"
+title = "Work Charades and Values" description = "When work becomes a forced charade, we risk losing our true selves." tags = [] slug = "work-charades"